 Wind Energy Projects and the Viewshed

-Like any energy project, wind projects may alter views that members of the neighboring community are accustomed to.
-Visual impact analyses can accurately portray the aesthetic impacts of utility-scale wind turbines and help local residents better understand exactly what a project might look like when completed.
+Like any energy project, wind energy project installations may alter views that members of the neighboring community are accustomed to.
+Visual impact analyses can accurately portray how wind turbines affect aesthetics and help local residents better understand what a project might look like when completed.

 Surveys have been conducted in New England communities with modern wind power facilities to solicit public perceptions on aesthetics.
 Like many other surveys conducted elsewhere, the findings generally support the proposition that well-sited wind farms experience increased acceptance following construction.

 How Can Siting Limit the Impact of Wind Energy on Views?

 Wind project site selection, or “siting,” describes the process of planning and choosing where a wind energy project will be developed.

 Elements of the siting process include analyzing wind patterns and geological obstacles.
 However, another crucial part of proper siting is minimizing impacts on view for local communities.